Categories

 I have to confess… When I made this kitchen towel, I couldn’t bring myself to actually use it in the kitchen!
 I was just too afraid of staining it.
 I know, I know – that’s what towels are made for, but I just couldn’t bring myself to potentially ruin its pretty looks.
 Plus, even if you throw them in the wash, some stains can be super stubborn and just won’t budge.
 But hey, eventually, I’ll work up the courage to use this towel for its intended purpose.
 Until then, I’ll just admire its beauty and find other ways to show it off!
 Crocheting dish towels may be practical, but they’re also very pretty!

-I’ve decided that my next crocheted kitchen towel will still have some white, but it won’t be the main colour.
+I’ve decided that my next crocheted kitchen towel (Harmony Towel & Washcloth Set) will still have some white, but it won’t be the main colour.
 I’m thinking about going with grey or mustard as the main colour and using white as an accent on the edges.
 It’s all about finding the right balance between practicality and style, right?
 That being said, I will still use my towel happily and if I do happen to get a stain on it, I’ll just have to figure out how to get it out later! πŸ™‚

 What is the difference between a dish towel and a kitchen towel?